-This is the 16th year of the FedEx Cup Playoffs, long enough that a generation of tour pros have no memory of a PGA Tour season that didn’t end with this postseason dash.
-Traditions take time to develop, but the playoffs are starting to accumulate that time.
+This is the 19th year of the FedEx Cup Playoffs, long enough that a generation of tour pros have no memory of a PGA Tour season that didn’t end with this postseason dash.
+Traditions take time to develop, and the playoffs are starting to accumulate that time—even with another change to the format that’s being implemented for 2025.
+(Good-bye staggered start!)
 And they’re also accumulating a lot of interesting statistics along the way.
 We’ve culled some of the most notable numbers to help flesh out the history of the playoffs and offer a glimpse at what to expect over the course of the next three weeks.

 Money that Rory McIlroy has earned, in tournament prize payouts and FedEx Cup bonuses, in his career.
-He ranks No. 1 among all FedEx Cup money earners, having passed Tiger Woods three years ago when the Northern Irishman won his second career FedEx Cup title and the then-$15 million payday.
+He ranks No. 1 among all FedEx Cup money earners, having passed Tiger Woods six years ago when the Northern Irishman won his second of three career FedEx Cup title.
+(Interestingly, McIlroy is skipping the first FedEx Cup playoff event in 2025, given he's guaranteed to qualify for the Tour Championship by being ranked No. 2 in the FedEx Cup playoff rankings.)

 Rory McIlroy celebrates after winning the 2019 Tour Championship, his fifth career FedEx Cup Playoff event title.